ZeepReactorr/hookticle/README.md

 Exatool is written in python and is able to retrieve the full text of an article (when free).
 Its purpose is to allow a better understanding of the material used by the scientific community using a keyword research.
 Python scripts to visualize the data are also available.
 The development is still ongoing and currently limited to the PubMed database of research articles.

-## Finsubject

-Finsubject aims to provide a comprehensive view of a field of research based on the researcher's own standards.
-It relies on Logistic Regression to do so.
-Currently the program has only been tested and verified on classifying research articles about sequencing depending on whether they were working on Metagenomic samples or Culture samples.
-The development to generalize the model is ongoing and currently limited to the Pubmed database of research articles.
-Also written in Python, scripts are available to verify the results of the script.

 ### Installation

 *Coming soon*